rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Expressions/Forming_expression/index.md

 ---
 title: "03 Forming expressions"
-description: "Expressions help simplify complex situations and provide a mathematical way to understand them.
-PEMDAS is used to simplify expressions."
+description: "Expressions are used to simplify complex situations.
+They involve operators like addition, subtraction, and multiplication.
+PEMDAS helps simplify expressions by determining the order of operations."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00